About Crypto Monitoring

 Transfer details

 In Transfer details, Sumsub shows the transaction address and estimates the risk level and risk score for a particular transaction.
 Both values are calculated by Crystal and show whether the transaction might be considered risky due to the different factors indicating connections with criminal activities.
-The Risk level and Risk score values are shown as follows:

 • A score from 0 to 0.25 indicates the Low value in the Risk level field.